 If you are in the software industry, you might have heard about TDD expanding as Test-Driven Development.
-It is nothing but a testing technique that aids in achieving not only speed but also quality with its particularly structured mechanisms.
+It is nothing but a testing technique that aids in achieving speed and quality with its particularly structured mechanisms.

-Nowadays, most businesses irrespective of size are on the constant lookout for ways to bring down costs.
-Also, they wish to race up to the market at the same time.
-This is why many software testing techniques and approaches are being introduced to achieve not only speed but also quality when developing software programs and applications.
+Nowadays, most businesses, irrespective of size, constantly look for ways to reduce costs.
+Also, they wish to race up to the market simultaneously.
+This is why many software testing techniques and approaches are being introduced to achieve speed and quality when developing software programs and applications.
 However, many software developing companies also outsource the testing for business-critical applications and software.
-The reason for outsourcing is to leverage expertise and reduce the time to market.
-They do this for improving the quality of code, cost-effectiveness and to improve productivity.
+Outsourcing is used to leverage expertise and reduce the time to market.
+They do this to improve the quality of code, cost-effectiveness, and to improve productivity.

-At the same time, it is becoming critical these days to develop resilient and robust software programs.
+At the same time, developing resilient and robust software programs is becoming critical these days.
 This is becoming important for many industries.
 For instance, when you take the case of financial/banking applications, they have a lot of offshoots for the completion of the key transactions.
 Also, most companies engaged in software development believe that when they get third-party expertise on board, they can gain practical insights into the quality of the code and can get undoubted proof to reiterate that the software meets the purpose for which it was developed.

-This rule of outsourcing software testing applies to organizations that follow Test-Driven Development as well.
+This rule of outsourcing software testing also applies to organizations that follow Test-Driven Development (TDD).
 However, organizations can stop outsourcing testing when they follow TDD because they can complete the testing with agility.
-So, they can continue to have their precious time to focus on software development as against testing.
+Thus, they can continue to spend precious time focusing on software development rather than testing.

 Test-Driven Development Benefits:

-When you follow the TDD best practices, you can get a lot of benefits from this approach to software development.
+When you follow the TDD best practices, you can get many benefits from this software development approach.
 The important reason to consider using TDD is to develop smaller test cycles.
 In turn, you can achieve better agility in the software development process.
 With Test-Driven Development, you can begin by scripting the test cases for a fresh feature.
-This should be followed by a production code needed for passing the test.
-Following this, you will have to refactor the code to achieve better sustainability.
+This should be followed by a production code needed to pass the test.
+Following this, you must refactor the code to achieve better sustainability.

-TDD is a technique used not only for designing but also testing an application or software.
+TDD is a technique used for designing and testing an application or software.
 This technique stands unique because the unit tests are written by testers even before the code is written by developers.
 In turn, developers can get quicker confirmation on whether the code behaves as per their expectations.
 Here are some reasons to consider using TDD for your software testing and development process:

 1. You can follow the best Test-Driven Development practices